dbaron/container-queries-implementability/README.md

 and the rules inside are never applied.
 (**Issue**: Is this the right choice, or should queries be allowed separately across toplevel commas?)

+The selectors on the rules inside the `@container` rule should probably match only *descendants* of the container element.
+It would be possible to match the container element itself for some properties but not others, since some properties would influence the size of the container that the query is testing against.
+It's probably most straightforward to just say that the rules apply only to descendants and not to the element itself.

 **Todo**: selectors that reference the element that `<selector>` matches.
 Should [`:scope`](https://drafts.csswg.org/selectors-4/#the-scope-pseudo) work here?

 **Todo**: what rules are allowed inside `@container`?